sbekoe/exp.js/README.md

 ```

 ### Injections
-Injections work in the same way like named Captures, but there sub expressions are wrapped in non-captureing parenthesis.
+Injections work in the same way like named captures, but there sub expressions are wrapped in non-captureing parenthesis.
 ```javascript
 // compiled to /(?:\w+) (?:\w+)/ var exp = Exp({